Variant Effect Predictor FAQ

 Q: How do I access the web version of the Variant Effect Predictor?

-Q: Why is the output I get for my input file different when I use the web VEP and the VEP script?
+Q: Why is the output I get for my input file different when I use the web VEP and command line VEP?

 Q: How can I make VEP run faster?